kestra-io/docs/content/blogs/2024-03-15-top-10-sql-framework.md

 - Environment management
 - Different user interfaces: a web UI and a CLI.
 Both are included in the open-source version.
 - Native support for multiple repositories
-- SQLMesh supports Jinja templating, it also lets the user extend the SQL language itself with native support for metaprogramming constructs that enable direct invocation of functions implemented in Python.
+- SQLMesh supports Jinja templating but it actually understands SQL instead of just treating it as a templated string like dbt does.
+It also lets the user extend the SQL language itself with native support for metaprogramming constructs that enable direct invocation of functions implemented in Python.

 If you're looking to learn more about SQLmesh and the differences with dbt, check out our recent [deep-dive comparison between dbt and SQLMesh](https://kestra.io/blogs/2024-02-28-dbt-or-sqlmesh).